 With 1.5 million engineering graduates from India every year, where you pursue your B.Tech degree really matters.
 Manipal Institute of Technology, Manipal (MIT) is currently ranked in the top 5 private colleges in India, being 45th among all engineering institutions in India.
-Given that a majority of students get into engineering rather reluctantly and those interested are rather confused about the various options available, here’s a detailed description of what each course at MIT, Manipal offers.
+Given that most students get into engineering rather reluctantly and those interested are rather confused about the various options available, here’s a detailed description of each course MIT, Manipal offers.

 Computer and Communication